daenney/daenney.github.io/_posts/2019-04-07-home-automation.md

 home" so behind a NAT.
 Everything flies over your network in plain text and most security schemes and keys are derived from MAC addresses.

+If you're thinking "but wait, Hue API has security".
+Well yes, but also kinda really not.
+We'll get into that in a separate blog post.

-This is fixable by putting IoT devices in their own VLAN.
-Which incidentally also ensures the "Local only" thing because there is no path to the outside world.
+A lot of this is not fixably since there's no way to run your own firmware on these devices.
+Most firmware isn't open source either so good luck with that.
+The best you can do is put these devices in their own VLAN.
+This incidentally also ensures the "Local only" thing because there is no path to the outside world on our IoT VLAN.

 Also, just no on the digital doorlocks.
 Don't.
+I might have to build my own one day.

 ## Cloud optional